ika-rwth-aachen/agent-model-integration/README.md

 ## Getting Started

 ### Download Artifact
-We provide a [Github action](./github/workflows/build.yml) that directly builds and packages the model in a FMU.
-You can download the released FMU [here](TODO).
+We provide a [GitHub Action](./github/workflows/build.yml) that directly builds and the agent model in a FMU package within a CI workflow.
+You can download all released FMU's [here](https://github.com/ika-rwth-aachen/agent-model-integration/releases/).

 ### Build from Source
-The following steps describe how you can build the resulting `ikaAgentModel.fmu` from source.
+Alternatively, the following steps describe how you can build the resulting `ikaAgentModel.fmu` package own your own from source.

 #### Requirements

-**We recommend to use Ubuntu 20.04 or higher and require a working CMake installation.**
+**We recommend to use Ubuntu 20.04 or higher and at least CMake version 3.5**

 Before starting the build process, the repository submodules need to be downloaded:
 ```
 git submodule update --init --recursive
 ```
 > [!NOTE]
-> Due to the usage of the CMake feature 'ExternalProject_Add()', there is no need to download and build **protobuf** from source source anymore.
+> Due to the usage of the CMake feature `ExternalProject_Add()`, there is no need to download and build **[Protobuf](https://protobuf.dev/)** from source.

 #### Build Model using CMake
 1. Create a `build` directory and enter it: